tueboesen/A-Optimal-Active-Learning/README.md

 # A-Optimal Active Learning
-This code is the official implementation of ...
+This code is the official implementation of A-Optimal Active Learning.

 To use this code, clone this repository and install the requirements.
 ## Requirements